Austin K. Doyle

-Austin Kelvin Doyle (7 November 1898 – 12 July 1970) was an American naval officer, admiral, chief of United States Taiwan Defense Command and Naval Air Training Command, who subsequently served as captain of the United States Navy for USS Hornet, Escort Carrier, USS Saratoga, and USS Nassau in World War II.
-After serving in US navy for forty years, he retired in 1958.
-Austin also served as a rear admiral.
+Austin Kelvin Doyle (7 November 1898 – 12 July 1970) was an American naval officer, admiral, chief of United States Taiwan Defense Command and Naval Air Training Command.
+During World War II, he served as United States Navy captain of the escort carrier USS Nassau and the fleet carrier USS Hornet, earning the Navy Cross twice.
+After serving in the US Navy for forty years, Doyle retired in 1958.
+He also served as a rear admiral.